 Sloan Gorge Preserve

-What to expect: Sloan Gorge Preserve (once home to artist Allan Edward Sloan) is the first interpretive geology trail in the region, according to the Woodstock Land Conservancy, meaning you’ll pass by various Ice Age geologies on your way.
+What to expect: Sloan Gorge Preserve is the first interpretive geology trail in the region, according to the Woodstock Land Conservancy, meaning you’ll pass by various Ice Age geologies on your way.
 The gorge itself is a canyon that’s mostly hidden by the Catskill Front, which can be found just northeast of Woodstock.
-The nature trail that takes you up to the canyon can be located on Stoll Road right near West Saugerties Road.
-Expect to pass creeks, quarries, and some of the Catskills’ most stunning cliffsides on your way to the canyon.
+The nature trail that takes you up to the canyon can be found on Stoll Road right near West Saugerties Road.
+There’s also a parking lot located at 487 Stoll Road.
+Expect to pass creeks, quarries, and some of the Catskills’ most stunning cliff sides on your way to the canyon.

 Catskill Scenic Trail

 What to expect: This 26-mile trail has a gentle grade that’s great for hiking, biking, or horseback riding.
 The Catskill Scenic Trail spans through the West Brand of the Delaware River and along parts of NYS Route 10, 23, and 30.
 The area used to be home to a railroad line (now out of service), and has since turned into a recreational hotspot.
-It’s recommended that you park at two particular entrances: the intersection of Railroad Avenue and South Street in Stamford or the parking lot on Route 10 east of Bloomville.
+It’s recommended that you park at one of two entrances: the intersection of Railroad Avenue and South Street in Stamford or the parking lot on Route 10 east of Bloomville.

 Nearby campground: The Nickerson Park Campground is located in the Upper Catskills region, about a twenty-minute car ride or four hours and 15 minutes on foot from the Catskill Scenic Trail.
 The rustic sites with picnic tables and a fire ring go for $42 and include entry for two adults (you can also get a seven-night stay for $252.)
 Sites with water and electric hook-ups run $50 per night.
 Reserve a spot on their website.

 How to get there: Take I-87 North to NY-28 West